open-telemetry/oteps/text/0230-telemetry-viewer.md

-# Telemetry Viewer for Developers
+# OTV: OpenTelemetry Viewer

-_A local telemetry viewer to aid in instrumentation and debugging of pipelines._
+_A local explorer for OpenTelemetry data, components, and endpoints._

 ## Motivation